-Senior Exhibition Preparation (FNAR 398) is the capstone course required of all studio art and visual communication majors.
-Students produce a final body of new work for the senior exhibition, which represents the integration of their academic and professional experiences.
+FNAR 398 is the capstone course required of all Studio Art and Visual Communication majors.
+Students produce a final body of new work for exhibition, which represents the integration of their academic and professional experiences.

-Senior Thesis I and II (FNAR 391 and 392) are the capstone courses required of all art history majors.
-In Senior Thesis I students develop and research a topic for an in-depth scholarly research paper.
+FNAR 391 and 392, Senior Thesis I and II, are the capstone courses required of all Art History majors.
+In Senior Thesis I, students develop and research a topic for an in-depth scholarly research paper.
 In Senior Thesis II, students write an in-depth scholarly research paper.

 Yes.
 We have a number of Fine Arts classes that have a reserve cap, meaning a certain amount of seats are reserved for majors and minors of Fine Arts.
 Many of those classes have limited seats and fill up quickly.

 Students are expected to purchase their own supplies for Fine Arts classes.
 Required supplies vary depending on the class and professor.
 Syllabi for each class outline these requirements in more detail.
 Many professors offer a bundled kit for students at a discount from Blick Art Materials.